-^{} Statistical Year Book of the League of Nations.
+\ Statistical Year Book of the League of Nations.

-[†] Calculation by Daniels and Campion in the special memorandum of the London and Cambridge Economic Service.
+\\ Calculation by Daniels and Campion in the special memorandum of the London and Cambridge Economic Service. newal of machinery, rationalization, building of new factories, than in the other industrial countries.

-Very favourable results were obtained for English economy by going off the gold standard.
+Very favorable results were obtained for English economy by going off the gold standard.
 This took place at a time when the gold prices on the world market were rapidly falling; and in particular the prices of raw materials and foodstuffs of particular importance for England.
-The two tendencies of the price movement, the tendency to fall on the world market and the tendency to rise in England as the result of the devaluation of the pound, neutralised themselves, so that in England the level of prices since 1930 has not passed through that sharp fall which created such a difficult situation for the capitalists in the United States, Germany and France.
+The two tendencies of the price movement-the tendency to fall on the world market, and the tendency to rise in England as the result of the devaluation of the pound-neutralized themselves, so that in England the level of prices since 1930 has not passed through that sharp fall which created such a difficult situation for the capitalists in the United States, Germany and France.

+BOARD OF TRADE INDEX OF PRICES

+(1929 equals 100)

+August

-BOARD OF TRADE INDEX OF PRICES.
-(1929 = 100)1931 1932 1933 1934 1935 August, 1936 76.8 74.9 75.0 74.1
+1931 1932 1933 1934 1935 1936

+76.8 74.9 75.0 74.1 77.9 83.4

-As we see, the fall in prices came to a stop in 1931 and in the last two years is showing a tendency to rise.
+As we see, the fall in prices came to a stop in 1931 and in the last two years is showing a tendency to rise.\

-Compared with this, in France, in the course of the crisis, the price index fell to 51.4 in the United States and Germany to 68.
+Compared with this, in France, in the course of the crisis, the price index fell to 51.4; in the United States and Germany to 68.